 Step 5: Get a Master's Degree

-For several linguist specialties, a master's degree is required or highly valuable, though in what field depends on the specialty.
-Computational linguists and other language researchers and analysts may need graduate training in linguistics or a related field (such as computer science for computational linguists or education for applied linguists) to obtain higher-level positions.
+Computational linguists and other language research and analyst positions may require graduate training in linguistics or a related field (such as computer science for computational linguists or education for applied linguists) to obtain higher-level positions.
 Graduate programs in linguistics may award professional master's degrees and Master of Arts degrees in teaching, as well as research-oriented Master of Science degrees.
 Earning a master's normally takes around two years.
-For those who wish to pursue an academic career, a research-oriented master's program is the best preparation for continuing into a PhD program, whether in the same department or at a different university.
+For those who wish to pursue an academic career, a research-oriented master's program is the best preparation for continuing into a PhD program.

 Conference interpreters, who provide interpreting services at international business and diplomatic gatherings, often obtain a master's or other graduate-level training in this highly skilled specialty.
 Other interpreters or translators may opt to complete a more generalized graduate program in their field.
 These master's degree programs include courses on such topics as public speaking, translation project management and computer-assisted translation.